Gepetto/linters/README.md

 docker run --rm -v $PWD:/root/src -it gepetto/linters
 ```

+Available flags:

+- `--no-cpp`: if you don't want to lint c++ code
+- `--no-python`: if you don't want to lint python code
+- `--clang-6`: if you want clang-format-6.0 instead of the default clang-format-12
+- `--black`: if you want to use black instead of yapf, and you don't have a README.md including the "psf/black" string
+- `--yapf`: if you want to use yapf instead of black, even if you have a README.md including a "psf/black" string

 ### Manually

 You should first setup the configurations files from this repository by putting the `setup.cfg` and the `.clang-format`